149203/mikezetlow/README.md

 The biggest rule of all:

 >Any dummy can write code that machines can read.
 It takes work to write code that another human can read.
 Write code that other people can reason about at a glance and will want to dive into.
 Write code that you will be happy to go back to in six months.

+## Folder structure

+**NEVER BREAK PERMALINKS!**

+The permalink / slug should always look like mikezetlow.com/the-title-of-the-page — the title should always come right after the root.
+This is so we never break permalinks.
+It is terrible UX to have a post under a category or tag folder, and then one day have that change and break the link.
+When making a link to a page, do some planning first.
+Links are forever. **Never break them.**

 # Design style guide